-– Reporting Results

-1.1.10-A – Post-election reports

-The voting system must have the capability to create precinct post-election reports.
+Discussion

+This requirement is minimal.
+Since ranked choice voting is not currently in wide use, it is not clear what needs to be reported, how bogus orderings are reported, or how it would be done in multiple reporting contexts.

-1.1.10-B – reporting device consolidation
+1.1.9-J – Precinct reporting devices, reporting device consolidation

-When more than one vote-capture device or voter-facing scanner is used, it must be possible to consolidate the data contained in each unit into a single report for the polling place.
-If the consolidation of polling place data is done locally, the precinct reporting device needs to perform this consolidation in no more than 5 minutes per scanner.
+When more than one vote-capture device is used in a polling place, the voting system must have the capability to consolidate the data tabulated by each unit into a single report for the polling place.